svenluijten/artisan-view/README.md

 # Add a section to the view
 $ php artisan make:view index --section=content

+# Add multiple sections to the view
+$ php artisan make:view index --section=title --section=content

 # Add an inline section to the view
 # Remember to add quotes around the section if you want to use spaces
 $ php artisan make:view index --section="title:Hello world"

-# Add multiple sections to the view
-$ php artisan make:view index --section=title --section=content

-# Add one inline and one block-level section to the view
-$ php artisan make:view index --sections="title:Hello world" --section=content
 ```

 ### REST resources